cyberofficial/CyberPatchMaker/docs/gui-usage.md

   - Improves performance by avoiding unnecessary diffs
   - Reduces patch size for files that haven't changed
   - Default: Enabled
-- **Diff Threshold (KB)**: Minimum file size for binary diff generation
-  - Files smaller than this are included as full files
-  - Default: 1 KB
-  - Increase for faster generation of small file changes

 #### Patch Generation

 **Normal Mode (Single Patch):**
 1. Select your versions directory (containing subdirectories like `1.0.0`, `1.0.1`, etc.)
 2. Ensure "Batch Mode" is **unchecked**
-3. Enter the key file names for source and target versions (e.g., `program.exe`)
-4. Choose source version from the "From Version" dropdown
+3. Choose source version from the "From Version" dropdown
+4. Select the key file for source version (can be any file: .exe, .dll, .bin, etc.)
 5. Choose target version from the "To Version" dropdown
+6. Select the key file for target version (can be any file type)
 6. Select output directory for the patch file
 7. Choose compression method and level
-8. Configure advanced options (verify, skip identical, diff threshold)
+8. Configure advanced options (verify, skip identical)
 9. Click "Generate Patch"
 10. Monitor progress in the log output

 **Batch Mode (Multiple Patches):**
 1. Select your versions directory (containing subdirectories like `1.0.0`, `1.0.1`, etc.)
 2. **Check** the "Batch Mode" checkbox
+3. Choose only the target version from "To Version" dropdown
-3. Enter the key file names (From Key File will be used for all source versions)
+4. Select key files (From Key File will be used for all source versions, can be any file type)
-4. Choose only the target version from "To Version" dropdown
 5. Select output directory for patch files
 6. Choose compression method and level
 7. Configure advanced options